clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Advanced Port Scans.md

 Nmap done: 1 IP address (1 host up) scanned in 1.60 seconds
 ```
-* However, as you would expect, if we repeat our TCP window scan against a server behind a firewall, we expect to get more satisfying results.
+* Repeating the TCP window scan against a server behind a firewall can provide more satisfying results.
-* In the console output shown below, the TCP window scan pointed out that three ports are detected as closed.
+  * TCP window scan pointed out that three ports are detected as closed.
-* (This is in contrast with the ACK scan that labelled the same three ports as unfiltered.)
+    * This is in contrast with the ACK scan that labelled the same three ports as unfiltered.
-* Although we know that these three ports are not closed, we realise they responded differently, indicating that the firewall does not block them.
+* Ports responded differently indicating that the firewall does not block them.
 ```
 sudo nmap -sW 10.10.252.27